spambusters/instadb/README.md

 Each post has the following data written to the db:
 * post date
-* share link code (e.g. https://www.instagram.com/p/`BPaG7ecBQIO`/)
+* share link code (e.g. instagram.com/p/`BPaG7ecBQIO`)
 * likes count
 * comment count
 * caption

-This is an sqlite3 database, so I suggest using [DB Browser for SQLite](http://sqlitebrowser.org/) to easily navigate.
-It will allow you to sort by likes count to find the most popular post, etc.
+This is an sqlite3 database, so I suggest using [DB Browser for SQLite](http://sqlitebrowser.org/) for easy navigation.
+It will allow you to sort by e.g. likes count to find the most popular post.

 ## Why
 Just a fun project to better understand python as well as things like csrftoken(s) in a POST request.